Flora of Singapore

 Singapore has a wide variety of flora.
 Plants are mainly used to beautify the landscape of Singapore.
 The national flower is a hybrid orchid, Vanda Miss Joaquim.

 As in any tropical rainforest Singapore is home to a number of very large trees from the families Apocynaceae, Dipterocarpaceae, Fabaceae, Malvaceae and others.
-A number of these thrive reasonably, but for the large Shorea gratissima there's a problem - seeds won't germinate, and the reason for this is not known.
+A number of these thrive reasonably, but for the large Shorea gratissima there is a problem - its seeds will not germinate, and the reason for this is not known.

-There's also a fair number of palm species.
+There is also a fair number of palm species.
 In the forest understorey is found a number of common houseplants such as Epipremnum aureum, Monstera and Dieffenbachia.

 On the many large trees are found many epiphytes, including several types of ferns like Asplenium, and many orchids such as Dendrobium crumenatum.